Yaaaaaaassica/flink/docs/dev/table/common.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a TableEnvironment
+// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
-TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

-// table is the result of a simple projection query Table projTable = tableEnv.scan("X").select(...);
+// Table is the result of a simple projection query Table projTable = tableEnv.scan("X").select(...);

-// register the Table projTable as table "projectedTable" tableEnv.registerTable("projectedTable", projTable);
+// register the Table projTable as table "projectedX" to the default catalog and database of CatalogManager tableEnv.registerTable("projectedTable", projTable);
 {% endhighlight %}
 </div>